lcpp-org/crane/docs/source/TwoReactionArgon.rst

    :caption: Ar_lumped.in

-Place both ``Ar_lumped.in`` and the cross section file ``Ar_Morgan.txt`` in the directory ``LoKI/Code/Input/Argon``, and run LoKI in Matlab with the command
+Place both ``Ar_lumped.in`` and the cross section file ``Ar_Morgan.txt`` in the directory ``LoKI/Code/Input/Argon``, and run LoKI-B in MATLAB with the command

 .. code:: matlab